algorithmiaio/dev-center/_pages/clients/rust.md

 }
 {% endhighlight %}

-This will get your file as a string, saving it to the variable "input".
+This will get your file as a string, saving it to the variable `input`.
+If the file was binary (an image, etc), you could instead use the function `.getBytes()` to retrieve the file's content as a byte array.
+For more image-manipulation tutorials, see the [Computer Vision Recipes]({{ site.baseurl }}/tutorials/recipes/#computer-vision).

-Now you've seen how to upload a local data file, check if a file exists in a data collection, and download the file contents as a string.
+Now you've seen how to upload a local data file, check if a file exists in a data collection, and download the file contents.

 For more methods on how to get a file using the Data API from a data collection go to the [API Specification](http://docs.algorithmia.com/#getting-a-file).